 The annual epoch of holiday traditions is drawing to a close, and now comes the season's denouement - those sometimes rueful measurements of another year gone by and our humbling New Year's promises to do better.
 Some say such resolutions are a crock.
-But I say make them right, and you'll make a big difference in the new year.
+But I say make them right, and you'll make a big difference in 2014.

 New Year's resolutions are generally born in the impulsive heat of an introspective moment that finds us somewhere on the unhappy spectrum of personal shame cornered by our conclusion that we weren't quite all we could have been last year.

 And so we vow to fill our calendars' clean slates with something nobler.
 They're good thoughts but often rashly made and motivated by guilt not desire.
 They also have a terminal tendency to focus on Life's tougher challenges.
 In other words, most resolutions come with baggage that dooms them to the dust bin by Valentine's Day.

 Here's something better: New Year's Resolutions we all should make not because we've been found lacking but simply because we can and why not?
 You won't need nicotine patches or bathroom scales for these.
 They're all small things that can have a very big effect on 2014: